gretaaaa/bper/README.md

 # bper

-## In this repository there are structure, template and the file .scss of the web component bper.
+## In this repository there are structure, template and the file .scss of the web content bper.